tarastm95/Yelp1/README.md

 Phone numbers found in a lead's `additional_info` field also trigger the "real phone provided" flow when the lead is first processed.

+Before marking an incoming update as a new lead, the backend queries `/businesses/{business_id}/lead_ids` to check whether the ID has already been seen.
+Only when the ID is missing from this list is the event treated as `"NEW_LEAD"`.